Setup

 How columns work

 osforms reads the header row of your sheet and maps submission fields to matching columns.
 If a field key doesn’t match an existing column, it’s automatically appended to the header row on the next submission.
-Two system columns are always appended if not already present:| Column | Value |

 Submission ID | MongoDB ObjectId of the submission |